plone/documentation/develop/addons/schema-driven-forms/creating-a-simple-form/creating-the-form-view.rst

 **Using our schema in a form**

 To render our form, we need to create a view that uses a *z3c.form* base class.
-The view is registered like any other, either in ZCML or, as we will show here, by using convention-over-configuration ala `five.grok`_.
+The view is registered in ZCML.
 It is then configured with the schema to use for form fields, the label (page title) and description (lead-in text) to show, and actions to render as buttons.

-Still in *order.py*, we add the following:
+Still in *browser/order.py*, we add the following:

 ::

     class OrderForm(form.SchemaForm):
-        grok.name('order-pizza')
-        grok.require('zope2.View')
-        grok.context(ISiteRoot)

         schema = IPizzaOrder
         ignoreContext = True